 Tulip tree is suitable for growing in USDA hardiness zones 4 to 9 and prefers a full sun location.
 It is a large tree, growing to 60 to 90 tall when mature, with a spread of 30 to 50 feet....
 Its large leaves make it a good shade tree in addition to the merits of its blooms.Continue to 17 of 18 below.

 Southern magnolia trees (Magnolia grandiflora) are emblematic of the southeastern United States.
 When we think of the beauty of this classic specimen, we normally think of their large white flowers and evergreen leaves, but this variety also offers reddish seed pods that are also quite attractive.

 This tree is suitable to grow in USDA hardiness zones 7 to 9 and likes a full sun or partial shade location.
 It is a large specimen, growing 60 to 80 feet in height with a spread of 30 to 50 feet....
 Flowers appear in May and June and are followed by the seed clusters.Continue to 18 of 18 below.

 Tree of heaven (Ailanthus altissima) is an invasive plant native to the Far East.

-I include Ailanthus altissima among these photos of the different kinds of flowering trees not to encourage you to grow it, but simply to help you identify it.
-Commonly exceeding 70 feet in height, this is a flowering tree you'll often see growing along roadsides in urban areas of zones 5 to 8.
-Tree of heaven will tolerate just about any conditions, which is why it thrives so well -- even where it isn't... wanted!
-Even though we don't normally speak of trees as "weeds," tree of heaven certainly deserves to be lumped together with the other weed plants.
+This is one to avoid at all costs.
+Commonly exceeding 70 feet in height, this is a flowering tree you'll often see growing along roadsides in urban areas in USDA hardiness zones 5 to 8.
+Tree of heaven will tolerate just about any conditions, which is why it thrives so well, even where it isn't wanted.
+This is one tree that deserves to be labeled as a weed.